 As an added bonus, you may also be able to collect and store some colostrum for your baby.
 It’s always handy to have a stash… though you won’t get too much until your milk comes in.

-You don’t want to eat clary sage for this method – just get clary sage oil and sniff it, or add a few drops to a warm bath or into massage oil.
+You don’t want to eat clary sage for this method – just get clary sage oil and sniff it.

 Edible Natural Induction Methods